 persons per hectare

 Settlement of the area dates from the mid 1800s, however development was slow, with land used mainly for market gardens and farms.
 Growth took place in the 1920s, when the tram line was extended and land was subdivided.
 Development continued during the 1930s, when the whole of Brighton East's street pattern was established.
 Expansion continued during the post-war years.
 The population increased slightly from the early 1990s, a result of new dwellings being added to the area.

-Major features of the area include Brighton Golf Club, Dendy Park, Ferguson Street Reserve, Glen Edward Rice Reserve, Hurlingham Park, Landcox Park, Little Brighton Reserve, Lucas Street Reserve, Haileybury College (Castlefield - Brighton Campus) and a number of other schools.
+Major features of the area include Brighton Golf Club, Dendy Park, Ferguson Street Reserve, Glen Edward Rice Reserve, Hurlingham Park, Landcox Park, Little Brighton Reserve, Lucas Street Reserve, Haileybury College Ovals (Castlefield - Brighton Campus) and numerous other schools.